IIIF/training/iiif-online-workshop/day-two/image-servers/iiif-hosting-ia.md

  * Ensure you only upload 1 image ( if you want multiple images you will need to create multiple items)
  * Ensure the collection is 'Community Image' collection.
 The `Community Texts` collection seems to break the image viewing currently
- * Some of the IIIF images appear very small even if you uploaded a large image.
-See the note below on adding the filename to the URL to get the original image available as IIIF.

 1. Register for a user account at [archive.org](https://archive.org)
 2. Upload your image